-The start of a fresh New Year is regarded by many as something to celebrate, and all around the world people are preparing to say goodbye to 2021 and welcome 2022.
-Celebrations and traditions vary, but here a re just a few interesting New Year’s customs from around the word.
+The start of a fresh New Year is regarded by many as something to celebrate, and all around the world people are preparing to say goodbye to 2022 and welcome 2023.
+Celebrations and traditions vary, but here are just a few interesting New Year’s customs from around the word.

 1. Joya no kane, Japan

 The New Year tradition of Joya no kane takes place at midnight on New Year’s Eve in Japan.
 The word joya is a way of saying New Year’s Eve in Japanese, while kane means bell.
 The tradition is practiced in temples throughout the country and involves priests and temple visitors ringing their bonsho (temple bells) 108 times, a number representing the 108 human desires which Buddhists believe lead to pain and suffering.
 When the bell chimes for the 108th time, it is believed that you will be cleansed of your problems and worries from the previous year.
 According to ancient tradition, the bell is rung 107 times on December 31st and once more, at midnight on New Year’s, bridging one year to the next.
 Temples also often serve beverages or food to people attending the ceremony.
 Today, Todaiji Temple in Nara and Chion’in in Kyoto are known to have gigantic bells that require the combined force of 17 monks to ring them, and have become famous places to see and hear this annual spectacle.

 In the country of Georgia, it is traditional to celebrate two New Years, one on January 1st and the other on January 13th.
 This is because according to the Julian calendar, the calendar used by the Eastern Orthodox Church, the real New Year takes place on January 13th.
 This is known as Old New Year.
 However, the biggest celebration is on December 31st, and this is when families come together for a New Year’s dinner in the late evening.
 At 12am on January 1st, the New Year is celebrated with champagne or sparkling wine and fireworks.